Databases - Managed Databases

 |Storage||25 GB - 7200 GB|

 Pricing starts at $15/mo for a 1 GB instance with a single node.
 Review the pricing page for additional plans and their associated costs.
+There may be some differences between each available database engine due to licensing costs and other factors.

 Managed Databases do not consume network transfer or include a monthly transfer allowance.
 Transfer is consumed when connecting to a Managed Database from a Compute Instance when that instance is located in a different data center.